mangdangroboticsclub/mini_pupper_ros/README.md

 ros2 node list
 ```

+Compare the output in both terminals:

-if the output in both terminals are the same, your PC and the mini pupper is connected, and we can proceed to the following steps.
+If the output in both terminals are the same, your PC and the mini pupper is connected.
+The following steps can be proceeded.

 ## 2. Quick Start